 Even with this knowledge, massage cannot be practiced in a textbook, which is where the art meets the science.
 The element of touch helps bridge this gap.
 The human body amazes me every time I am privileged enough to place my hands on someone’s anatomy.
 With the understanding of how the human body works I can create the massage that the client requests, which at the end of the session is what is important for us both.

 This is Part Two of a special multi-part series on professional development from the National Certification Board for Therapeutic Massage and Bodywork (NCBTMB).
 This series covers areas that NCBTMB Board Certified massage therapists possess.
-Read Part One, “Brick by Brick: 3 Ways Professional Communication Helps You Build Your Practice”; and read “Brick by Brick: This is How Your Knowledge of Pathology, Movement, Anatomy & Medication Improves Your Massage” Part Three, “Brick by Brick: The Value of Adding Massage Assessment to Sessions” and Part Four, “Brick by Brick: Understanding Advanced Massage Techniques Will Elevate Your Practice.”
+Read Part One, “Brick by Brick: 3 Ways Professional Communication Helps You Build Your Practice,” Part Two, “Brick by Brick: This is How Your Knowledge of Pathology, Movement, Anatomy & Medication Improves Your Massage” Part Three, “Brick by Brick: The Value of Adding Massage Assessment to Sessions” and Part Four, “Brick by Brick: Understanding Advanced Massage Techniques Will Elevate Your Practice.”

 Portia Resnick, PhD, ATC, BCTMB, LMT, wrote this article for MASSAGE Magazine on behalf of the National Certification Board for Therapeutic Massage & Bodywork (NCBTMB).
 She has over 20 years of experience in sports medicine.
 She was educated at the Somerset School of Massage Therapy and taught at the school until 2010.
 In 2017 she completed her PhD in Kinesiology at the University of Hawaii, Manoa.
 She is an assistant professor at California State University, Long Beach.
 Listen to a conversation on Applied Science between Portia Resnick and Donna Sarvello, NCBTMB’s VP of Educational Support.